jimuhh/LDAF-Content/indian-creek-service-group.md

 **After hours**

-Gate entry after hours by credit/debit card or passcode provided by the office.
+Gate entry with credit/debit card or passcode provided by the office.

 ##### Hours
 - Monday-Saturday: 7am-5:30pm